Truck Campers & Dutch Oven Cooking

 Visit a Dutch Oven Gathering and cook-offs.

 Attend an International Dutch Oven Society (IDOG) cook-off in your area.
-One of the best places to learn cooking techniques, new recipes and meet fellow Dutch oven cooks.
-You can find a list of Dutch Oven cooking events on their website www.IDOC.org in addition to Dutch Oven Gathering News at www.duchovengathering.com.
+It is one of the best places to learn cooking techniques and new recipes and meet fellow Dutch oven cooks.

 IDOG publishes a quarterly newsletter covering a wide range of exciting subjects, new product information, and tips on cooking.
-Some of the recipes in the Summer 2020 edition includes:
+In a recent publication, Summer recipes include:

 Citrus Fried Salmon – Pineapple Pork Barbecue Ribs –